That's When: Composition and lyrics

 "That's When" is three minutes and nine seconds long.
 Swift produced the track with Jack Antonoff, who recorded it with Laura Sisk at Conway Recording Studios in Los Angeles, Electric Lady Studios in New York City, and Rough Customer Studio in Brooklyn.
 Christopher Rowe recorded Swift's vocals at Kitty Committee Studio in London and Nick Rowse recorded Urban's vocals at Forbes Street Studios in Sydney.
 Antonoff played acoustic, bass, and electric guitars, drums and percussion, Urban played a 12-string guitar, Evan Smith played flutes and saxophones, Mikey Freedom Hart played bass, electric, and pedal steel guitars, Celeste, drums, Hammond B-3, keyboards, piano, Michael Riddleberger played percussion, and Sean Hutchinson played drums.
 The song was mixed by Serban Ghenea at MixStar Studios in Virginia Beach and was mastered by Randy Merrill at Sterling Sound in Edgewater.

 "That's When" is an acoustic country pop and indie folk ballad about the end and aftermath of a relationship.
+Set at a moderate tempo of 90 beats per minute, the song combines instruments from the country pop genre such as brush-played drums with more modern sounds like synthesizer layers and drum machine programming.
 Featuring a pop hook, Swift sings the song's first verse while Urban sings the second, and they harmonize with each other during the chorus.
 The lyrics discuss whether they should rekindle their relationship: Swift's character wonders if he would come back to her ("When can I come back?") and expresses forgiveness for breaking up with him.
 (Note: As described by Heather Singh of Exclaim!, Joseph Hudak and Rob Sheffield of Rolling Stone, and Annabel Gutterman of Time.)
 Both Swift's and Urban's characters agree to take a break from their relationship to make amends for their mistakes and head towards a brighter future.
 In Billboard, Jason Lipshutz described the production as "unfussy pop".
 Bobby Olivier of Spin opined that the song was a "peek into an alternate universe" in which Swift never left Nashville and remained in her trajectory of having a career similar to that of Carrie Underwood or Miranda Lambert.